BrandenSoropia/blobogotchi/README.md

 3. Once installed, navigate to this project's folder in terminal and run `http-server`.

 Game should be up and running on localhost:8080! 🎉

+# MVP Goals

+✅ Animated sprite

+✅ Move to clicked area

+✅ Eating with animations

+TODO:

+- Nice, simple background
+- Be able to pet!
+- Drag and drop a variety of food
+- Somehow show pet name!
+- (Optional) Auto-move to dropped food